Matt-Warnock/Matt-Warnock/README.md

 **Bang & Olufsen (April 2015 - Mar 2018)**
 _Sales executive at luxury TV and hi-fi store_

-- Designed & project managed A/V systems in collaboration with installers.
+- Designed & managed A/V system installation projects in collaboration with installers.
 - Provided technical support to installers and clients.
-- Built client portfolios by carrying out sales & marketing campaigns and giving on-site assessment for installations.
+- Built client portfolios by carrying out sales & marketing campaigns as well as giving on-site assessments for installations.

 **Maplin (Sept 2014 - April 2015)**
 _Sales adviser at electronics store_